Kat Cammack: LGBT rights

 Cammack has called the Equality Act—a bill that would amend the Civil Rights Act of 1964 (including titles II, III, IV, VI, VII, and IX) to prohibit discrimination on the basis of sex, sexual orientation and gender identity in employment, housing, public accommodations, education, federally funded programs, credit, and jury service—a "farce" that will strip people of faith and private organizations of the right to decide for themselves how to live, work, and conduct business.
-She voted against the act and numerous other protections for LBGTQ Americans during her time in Congress.
+She voted against the act and numerous other protections for LGBTQ Americans during her time in Congress.
 On July 19, 2022, Cammack and 46 other Republican representatives voted for the Respect for Marriage Act, which would repeal the Defense of Marriage Act and codify the right to same-sex marriage in federal law.
 Cammack wrote that she supported the bill because, under the Fourteenth Amendment, the law cannot treat one group of citizens differently from another.

+Fiscal Responsibility Act of 2023

+Cammack was among the 71 House Republicans who voted against final passage of the Fiscal Responsibility Act of 2023, which suspends the debt limit until January 2025.

+Veterans

+Cammack voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Personal life

 Cammack's husband, Matt Harrison, is a firefighter.
-Cammack is a Protestant.
+She is a Protestant.